nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 - 100 Mbps network interface card.

 Requirements for software and settings:
-- an installed and configured Ubuntu 20.04 LTS, 22.04 LTS or 24.04 x86-64 operating system;
+- an installed and configured Ubuntu 22.04 LTS or 24.04 x86-64 operating system;
 - the necessary connections are allowed in the firewall (reference data: 1.4; 1.4.1; 1.5; 1.6),
 - if the Central Server has a private IP address, a corresponding NAT record must be created in the firewall (reference data: 1.8).